GreggBzz/Outerspace/README.md

 I leave it here as a testament to the countless hours I spent bedroom programming in an attempt to modernize a very historically significant computer game.

 The game isn't complete, but there's a lot of accomplishments in this code, especially for a few amateurs, in their spare time.
 Special thanks to Jason (https://www.linkedin.com/in/jasonwhenderson).
-I now understand why a modern computer game costs over 20 million dollars to create.
-The amount of code and convergence of requirements in art, story-line, music, quality control, delivery and everything else cannot be understated.

 Here's a video:
 http://youtu.be/ZDO0BAnsegY